Chapter One of My Twilight x Hunger Games Fanfic!

 “Catpee, it’s me, Gaylob,” he said, when I continued to look puzzled.

-“Lulwat, you’re gay?
+“Lulwut, you’re gay?
 WTF?
-I never knew.
+No way.
 That’s a total waste of prime beef, you know,” I said.

 “No, it’s me, Gaylob, remember?
-Your Studly Childhood Friend.
+Your Studly Childhood Friend™.
 We used to go hunting together.”

 “Oh, yeah, Gaylob Blackthistle.
-I totally remember now,” I said.
-It was such a facepalm moment.
+I totally remember now,” I said, and totally facepalmed.
 How could I have forgotten?
 It was all coming back to me now.